-Aaron Consulting uses an internal voicemail system which sends messages to individual employees or to the Flow task management system.
+Aaron Consulting uses an internal voicemail system which sends voicemail messages by email.

 Employees are required to maintain archives of materials, including email or printed documents that are related to current work or that will be reused in the future.
 Materials that are extraneous or no longer needed should be discarded.
 If the documents contain confidential information that may be compromised, they should be destroyed.
 If you have any questions about what information to archive, you should ask your supervisor.